syhstudy/Bash2Com/README_add.md

 Comparison result with the third data split:
 ![image](https://user-images.githubusercontent.com/93321396/218024395-dbc4d5be-4138-4e67-9800-b4f405064a98.png)

-II Regularization in data augmentation
+II.
+Regularization in data augmentation
 ==========================================
 The actual updated loss function of adversarial training can be expressed as follows (Aleksander Madry et al.[<sup>1</sup>](#refer-id) proposed that PGD method does not use normal example, but TRADES et al.[<sup>2</sup>](#refer-id) pointed out that using normal example can increase the accuracy of the model.
 Here adopts the loss function of adding normal example.):
 $$\\tilde{L} (x,y):=\\frac{1}{2} (L(x,y)+L(x+\\delta ,y))$$